haiku/website/content/blog/waddlesplash/2023-09-12_haiku_activity_contract_report_august_2023.md

 davidkaroly updated the "bootstrap" package versions (which refer to those in `HaikuPortsCross`) for `arm`, `arm64`, `riscv`, and even `x86_64`.

+### HaikuPorts

+waddlesplash implemented `GraphicsExpose` in `Xlibe`, which fixes all scrolling in FLTK applications (previously it would just hang the entire application forever.)

 ### Website

 There are GSoC final reports out now, from [Zardshard](https://www.haiku-os.org/blog/zardshard/) on Icon-O-Matic, and [trungnt2910](https://www.haiku-os.org/blog/trungnt2910/) on porting .NET.